📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 Why Miami-Dade Has Among the Highest Surplus Funds in Florida

-A booming real estate market means foreclosure auction prices routinely exceed the judgment amount — leaving significant money on the table for former homeowners.
+A booming real estate market means foreclosure auction prices routinely exceed the judgment amount, leaving significant money on the table for former homeowners who don't know it's there.

 🏙️